victoriano/magicrows/README.md

-# NACE/ISCO Task Generator - Electron App
+# MagicRows - Data Processing & AI Automation Tool

-An Electron application for generating AI-automatable tasks for combinations of NACE (industry) and ISCO (occupation) codes.
+An Electron application for processing data and leveraging AI APIs for automation tasks.

 ## Overview

-This application is a TypeScript port of a Python script that:
+This application helps users:
-1. Loads CSV data containing NACE/ISCO combinations
+1. Load and process CSV data
-2. Filters data based on various criteria
+2. Interact with AI providers like OpenAI and Perplexity
-3. Uses OpenAI and/or Perplexity APIs to generate tasks that could be automated with AI
+3. Apply AI transformations to your data
-4. Outputs the results to a CSV file
+4. Export processed results

 ## Tech Stack